ActivitySim/activitysim/docs/abmexample.rst

 Space
 ~~~~~

 TM1 uses the 1454-zone system developed for MTC's previous trip-based model.
-The zones are fairly large,
+The zones are fairly large for the region,
-which may distort the representation of transit access in mode choice.
+which may somewhat distort the representation of transit access in mode choice.
 To ameliorate this problem, the
-zones were further sub-divided into three categories of transit access: short walk, long walk, and not walkable.
+original model zones were further sub-divided into three categories of transit access: short walk, long walk, and not
+walkable.
 However, support for transit subzones is not included in the activitysim implementation since the latest generation
-of activity-based models typically use multiple zone systems instead.
-In brief, all households are assigned to microzones
+of activity-based models typically use an improved approach to spatial representation called multiple zone systems.

+In brief, under a multiple zone system approach, all households are assigned to microzones (which are smaller than traditional
-(such as Census blocks) and trips are assigned to origin and destination microzones.
-When considering network
+TAZs) and trips are assigned to origin and destination microzones.
+When considering network level-of-service (LOS) indicators,
-level-of-service (LOS) indicators, different spatial resolutions can be used for different modes.
+the model uses different spatial resolutions for different travel modes.
 For example:

   * TAZs are used for auto network modeling and a set of taz-to-taz skims is input to the demand model
   * Microzones are used for nearby non-motorized mode (walk and bike) network modeling and skims and a set of nearby maz-to-maz skims is input to the demand model